School Psychology Graduate Programs & Degrees in Colorado

-Essentially, a dissertation is an advanced, in-depth research paper, which students would need to propose, gather their findings, write, and then defend before faculty, as a condition of graduation.
-A capstone, in some ways, is similar.
-However, generally, capstone projects tend to be more professionally-oriented, focusing on demonstrating specific skills and knowledge as it might be applied in the field.
+Essentially, a dissertation is an advanced research paper that students need to propose and defend before faculty as a condition before graduation.
+A capstone is similar.
+However, generally, capstone projects tend to be more professionally oriented, focusing on demonstrating specific skills and knowledge as it might be applied in the field.

-A practicum, meanwhile, would be required field experience under the guidance of a faculty mentor and experienced professionals, often with an associated project based on the experience.
-The type of project that is required of students to graduate could reflect the goals of that school psychology graduate program, and the types of skills the program aims to foster.
+Meanwhile, a practicum would require field experience under the guidance of a faculty mentor and experienced professionals.
+A practicum is often associated with a project based on the experience.
+The project for graduation could reflect the goals of that school's program and the types of skills the program aims to foster.

-For more specific information, reach out to the school psychologist programs you’re considering.
+For more specific information reach out to the school psychologist programs you’re considering.

 Graduate certificates in school psychology are another, often briefer, avenue to pursue advanced school psychology education.
 They allow students to demonstrate expertise in a specific area without enrolling in a full school psychologist degree program.

-This could be an advantage for those who have already completed school psychology graduate programs, and are working in the field, but want to enhance a specific skill set.
-It could also be suitable for other educators interested in school psychology, who want to learn more about it for their current roles, or are considering moving into that area.
+This could be an advantage for those who have already completed school psychology graduate programs and are looking to enhance a specific skill set.
+It could also be suitable for educators interested in school psychology who want to enhance their knowledge for their current roles.

-School psychologist graduate certificates may be available at either the masters or post-masters level.
-Masters level graduate certificates may typically require at least a bachelor’s degree as a prerequisite, whereas a post-masters certificate would be oriented toward those who already hold a masters degree.
+School psychologist graduate certificates may be available at either the masters or post masters level.
+Masters level graduate certificates may typically require at least a bachelor’s degree as a prerequisite, whereas a post masters certificate would be oriented toward those who already hold a masters degree.
 Contact schools for details.